• Create and Maintain Cross-Sector Coalition & Partnerships

 • Sponsor Healthy Alternative Activities for Youth

-A.S.A.P. co-sponsors events and activities (Skate Park event, Rocking Rocktober Dance, May Madness, other), dances, open gym and Friday Teen Nights.
+A.S.A.P. co-sponsors events and activities (Winter Chill, Movie Night at the Dreamland, Skate Park event, Rocking Rocktober Dance, May Madness, other), dances, open gym and Friday Teen Nights.